Interaction of a spatially uniform electron beam with a rotational magnetic hole in a form of a Harris current sheet: Introduction

-The bump-on-tail electron beam quasi-linear relaxation time scale can be calculated using Langmuir wave growth rate $\gamma_L=\pi ({\omega_{\rm pe}}/{n})v^2 {\partial f}/{\partial v_\parallel}$ \cite{melrose1980,McClements1986}.
+The bump-on-tail electron beam quasi-linear relaxation time scale can be calculated using Langmuir wave growth rate $\gamma_L=\pi ({\omega_{\rm pe}}/{n})v^2 {\partial f}/{\partial v_\parallel}$ \citep{melrose1980,McClements1986}.
 Simple arguments presented in \citet{McClements1986} yield

 where $n_{\rm b}/{n_0}$ is the ratio of electron beam to background plasma number densities and ${v_{\rm b}}/{\Delta v}$ is the ratio of electron beam speed to the effective width of the plateau (cf. Fig. 1 from \citet{McClements1986}).
 Eq.(\ref{eq1}) coincides with the expression given in \citet{breizman1970}.
-In most space plasma applications ${v_{\rm b}}/{\Delta v}\approx 1$, thus quasi-linear relaxation time, $T_{\rm QL}$, (in the units of inverse electron plasma frequency) can be estimated as
+In most space plasma applications ${v_{\rm b}}/{\Delta v}\approx 1$, thus quasi-linear relaxation time, $T_{\rm QL}$, {which is defined as inverse Langmuir wave growth rate, $1/\gamma_L$, (in the units of inverse electron plasma frequency) can be estimated as

-For example, the solar type III radio bursts are produced by very low density, $n_{\rm b} \approx (10^{-4}-10^{-6}) n_0$, electron beams which, according to Eq.(\ref{eq2}) predict very long, quasi-linear relaxation time $T_{\rm QL}\omega_{\rm pe}=3\times (10^{3}-10^{5})$.
+} For example, the solar type III radio bursts are produced by very low density, $n_{\rm b} \approx (10^{-4}-10^{-6}) n_0$, electron beams which, according to Eq.(\ref{eq2}) predict very long, quasi-linear relaxation time $T_{\rm QL}\omega_{\rm pe}=3\times (10^{3}-10^{5})$.
 The conclusion reached by \citet{lin1981} {\it is} that, observationally, electron beam quasi-linear relaxation time {\it is} much longer than theoretical value predicted by Eq.(\ref{eq2}).